1n4r1/1n4r1.github.io/_posts/2019-11-05-Hackthebox-Heystack-Walkthrough.md

 ### 3. Getting Root

+After logged in, try to run "pspy" to display all running process.<br>
+We can find that "logstash" is running as a root user.
+{% highlight shell %}

+{% endhighlight %}

+However, we can't access to the config file because we don't have appropriate permission.<br>
+These files belong to a user "kibana".
+{% highlight shell %}

+{% endhighlight %}

+Then, try to check which port kibana is running.
 Since we can't use netstat, use "ss" command.<br>
 We have one interesting port 5601.
 1. "-4": to use IPv4
 2. "-l": listing all listening ports